PEOPLE-ER/Wetland-Function-Assessment/ReadMe.md

 ## Tutorial Objective:

-The objective of the PEOPLE-ER Wetland and Wetness Trends tutorial is to provide and demonstrate a flexible, and powerful set of EO data analytics tools to support wetland ER assessment.
+The objective of the PEOPLE-ER SWIFT-C tutorial is to provide and demonstrate a flexible, and powerful set of EO data analytics tools to support wetland ER assessment.
 The tutorial demonstrates methods for high-resolution satellite EO data time series analysis to enable the monitoring and comparison of surface water dynamics and wetness trends in natural to heavily modified wetland ecosystems.